maldonmeehan/lh2p/README.md

 A clone

-By Maldon Meehan & Cory Olsen
+By Maldon Meehan & Cory Olson

 ## Description
 learnhowtoprogram.com is powered by a fairly simple Rails app.
 Rebuild it today with your partner.
 Include integration testing with Capybara for all interactions in your browser, especially clicking on links and making new chapters/sections/lessons.